Google’s Home Max brings premium audio to its Assistant speaker

 It can tune its audio to its own space, analyzing the sound coming from the speaker using its built in microphones to determine the best equalizer settings.
 This is called Smart Sound, and it evolves over time and based on where you move the speaker, using built-in machine learning.
 It has Cast functionality, as well as input via stereo 3.5 mm jack.

-Home Max can output sound that’s up to 20 times more powerful than the standard version of Home, Google says, and it has two 4.5 inch workers on board with two 0.7 inch custom-built tuners.
+Home Max can output sound that’s up to 20 times more powerful than the standard version of Home, Google says, and it has two 4.5 inch woofers on board with two 0.7 inch custom-built tuners.
 It can sit in either vertical or horizontal orientation, and it comes in both ‘chalk’ and ‘charcoal.’

 Of course, this bigger speaker also includes a noise isolating array that makes it work even in open rooms with background noise, and it’s Assistant-enabled, so you can use it to control your music playback via voice, or manage your smart home devices, set yourself reminders, alarms, and timers and much more.